Loads of Learned Lumber

 As in Hamlet's most famous speech, the idea of an afterlife bobs up.
 "One thing.
 One thing.
 One thing. / Tell me there is / a meadow, afterward," one poem states, even while another suggests that what we have here should suffice: "My heart's desire would be only to desire, but not to grasp. / And not by yonder blessed celestial anything I swear."
 "Extreme Wisteria" is a kind of résumé for an unnamed "her" who, we are told, "Believed, despite all evidence, / In afterlife, looked helplessly for corroborating evidence of such."

 Brock-Broido now knows whatever there is to know about the general afterlife.
-About the more particular afterlife of a poet, that is in the custody of her admirers, a group any reader who genuinely cares for poetry should consider joining.
+About the more particular afterlife of a poet, that is in the custody of her admirers, hers is a group any reader who genuinely cares for poetry should consider joining.

 No comments: